-Short Essay (10 points total; 4 pages, or approx. 1000 words required)
+Short Essay (10 points total; 3-4 pages, or 750-1000 words required)

-Students will demonstrate their ability to critically evaluate literature and defend a position in a four page critical essay.
+Students will demonstrate their ability to critically evaluate literature and defend a position in a three to four page critical essay.
 Some additional research will be required and essays must quote from credible academic sources with citations.
 Successful essays will have a clear thesis, present ideas in an organized, logical, and coherent form, and use Standard English grammar, punctuation, spelling, and usage.
-Formal assignment prompts and grading rubrics will be distributed at the time the essays are assigned.
-The essay will be due at the conclusion of Module 2.
+Formal assignment sheets and grading rubrics will be distributed at the time the essays are assigned.
+The essay will be due at the conclusion of Module 1.
 (PLO 1-5)

-Team Project: Mapping a Literary Text (15 points total)
+Team Project: A Lesson Plan (15 points total)

-Working in teams of three or four, students will a collaborative mapping project using texts assigned in Module 1.
+Students will complete a Lesson Plan as part of a collaboration with a team of two or three other students.
 Student teams will be expected to set up a regular meeting schedule to discuss a project plan, assigned roles, and expected outcomes.
 Student teams may utilize email, phone calls, and Zoom to conduct their meetings, depending on individual schedules.
 Students will be graded individually on their roles as a team member and their contribution to the overall project.
-Grading criteria will include: 1) analysis of overall project and team process; 2) analysis of individual contribution to project; 3) analysis of another group project.
-Formal assignment prompts and grading rubrics will be distributed at the time the project is assigned.
+Grading criteria will include: 1) analysis of overall project; 2) analysis of contribution to project; 3) overall presentation.
+Formal assignment sheets and grading rubrics will be distributed at the time the project is assigned.
 Student teams will confirm their project plan with the instructor.
-The Team Project will be due at the conclusion of Module 1.
+The Lesson Plan assignment will be due at the conclusion of Module 3.
 (PLO 3-5)

-Book Talks (20 points total)
+Book Talks (10 points total)

 Students are required to research one international picture book not assigned in class and present a 10-minute Book Talk to their peers.
-In their Book Talks, students will provide brief biographical information about the author and artist, some cultural background about the country/culture in which the book is published, any interesting textual history about the publication of the book, a summary of the book's contents and plot, an evaluation of the text, and a recommendation about pairing that text with others we have read for use in teaching a course along with a connection to course themes.
+In their Book Talks, students will provide brief biographical information about the author and artist, some cultural background about the country/culture in which the book is published, any interesting textual history about the publication of the book, a summary of the book's contents and plot, an evaluation of the text, and a recommendation about pairing that text with others we have read for use in teaching or study.
 Every student will present one Book Talk in a recorded video format on Canvas.
-PowerPoint is recommended.
-A sample Book Talk, prompt, and a rubric will be distributed on Canvas upon assignment.
+A sample Book Talk and a rubric will be distributed on Canvas upon assignment.
 Book Talk books do not need to be purchased, but may be ordered from the library.
 Book Talk books must be approved by the instructor.
-Book Talks will be due at the conclusion of Module 3.
+Book Talks will be due throughout the semester but no later than the conclusion of Module 5.
 (PLO 1, 2, 4, 5)